leimao/TensorFlow_Dataset_API_Demo/README.md

     return dataset

+# Create TensorFlow dataset preprocessing unit
+preprocessor = Preprocessor(num_classes = num_classes)
 # Create TensorFlow Dataset instance
-preprocessor = Preprocessor(num_classes = num_classes)

 train_dataset = dataset_generation(images = train_images, labels = train_labels, preprocess = preprocessor.preprocess, batch_size = 16, repeat = True, shuffle = True)
 test_dataset = dataset_generation(images = test_images, labels = test_labels, preprocess = preprocessor.preprocess, batch_size = 16, repeat = False, shuffle = False)
 ```

 To generate TensorFlow dataset instance, usually four things have to be set.

-* Iterable Numpy Array Format Dataset
+**Iterable Numpy Array Format Dataset**

 For small dataset, it could be just the numpy array of the whole dataset.
-For large dataset, it could just be the filenames or filepath of the data stored in the hard drive.
+For large dataset, it could be the filenames or filepath of the data stored in the hard drive.

-* Data Preprocess
+**Data Preprocess**

 The dataset preprocessing was done using ``map``.
-This is where the preprocessing and loading efficiencies happen, since the ``map`` function allows the prcedures to run in parallel.
+This is where the preprocessing and loading efficiencies happen, since the ``map`` function allows the procedures to run in parallel.

-* Shuffle
+**Shuffle**

 Usually we could just shuffle the dataset beforehand without using the built-in shuffle function.
 If you use shuffle for dataset, it will shuffle the dataset every time you start a new ``Iterator`` instance and it is usually slow in practice.

-* Batch Size
+**Batch Size**

 Designate the batch size for your dataset.